So much to do, so little time.

 Skiing and Snowboarding

 It’s all about options and opportunity in the snow.
-Sugar Bowl may reign supreme in size, but Boreal boasts early season openings and an array of terrain parks for beginners to extreme skiers and riders.
+Boreal boasts early season openings and an array of terrain parks for beginners to extreme skiers and riders.
 Small mountains, such as Soda Springs, Tahoe Donner and Donner Ski Ranch are oftentimes the perfect place for families, beginners and those looking to escape crowds.
 They also offer lift-accessible tubing and snow-play.
-Cross-country skiers and snowshoers can explore the backcountry (maps recommended and available at area ski shops and rental stores) or take to more than 180 kilometers of trails at Tahoe Donner Cross Country and Royal Gorge.
+Cross-country skiers and snowshoers can explore the backcountry (maps recommended and available at area ski shops and rental stores) or take to more than 180 kilometers of trails at Tahoe Donner Cross Country.

 Nothing sheds the summer heat like a dip in one of Nevada County’s many swimming areas that include lakes, reservoirs and rivers.
 Enjoy a refreshing dunk at Rollins Lake near Colfax, Scotts Flat Lake in Nevada City and Penn Valley’s Lake Englebright and Bullards Bar Reservoir.
 Swimming pleasures abound at the South Yuba River and the Scenic Grouse Lakes Area near Donner Summit.
 Also consider cooling off in Truckee’s Donner Lake, Prosser Reservoir and Stampede/Boca reservoir areas.